Download Android 14 GSI: How to Install on Any Smartphone

 • Enjoy!
 The first boot may take some time after the OS upgrade.
 Now, your device should boot into vanilla Android 14 OS successfully.

 Disclaimer: Though we won’t recommend you flash the initial build of Android 14 on your primary device, you can try it out on a secondary device.
-Currently, it may contain multiple bugs or stability or privacy issues.
-So, it depends on whether you’ll wait for the stable release.
+Currently, it contains multiple bugs or stability issues.
+So, it depends on whether you’ll wait for the stable release or not.

 That’s it, guys.
 We assume this guide was helpful to you.
 Feel free to ask in the comment below for further queries.